fortellerq/notes/proxmox/proxmox.md

 If we run the VM with an emulated GPU such as by using the VMWare compatible display, Windows Vista might not load the drivers for our passed through GPU correctly, giving a code 12 error.
 In this case, we should try setting Display to None and ticking the Primary GPU checkbox for the GPU passthrough.

 ## Windows 98
+### Machine type
 Can run with the latest i440 machine type (9.0 at this time), but according to [this Vogons post](https://www.vogons.org/viewtopic.php?t=94012), we can get SB16 emulation if we pick 2.11.
 However picking 2.11 will make the machine unable to shut down fully.

+### Virtual hard drive
+Has to be IDE.
+There are no Win 9x VirtIO drivers.
+The SSD emulation and Discard checkboxes don't matter because there is no way to do TRIM on Win 9x.

+Since the Windows 98 installer will not know how to deal with modern hard drives, we first should format our VM drive on a Windows 10/11 VM with MBR, FAT32.
+Then reassign the drive to the Win 98 VM and proceed with installation.

+### Network card
 For networking, select Intel E1000.
+Drivers can be installed from the ISO in the next section

+### Other notes
 I have not been able to get GPU Passthrough to work for this.
+I have also not been able to use USB mouse and keyboard, Windows will just crash with Windows Protection Error as soon as I move the mouse.

 To add PS/2 mouse & keyboard to the VM, find out the path of your PS/2 devices by
 ```